-Documentation obligations apply for multinationals regarding their internal transfer prices used between enterprises in the different countries.
-New obligations relating to the submission of a country-by-country report, a master file and local file.
+OESO standard transfer pricing documentation and country-by-country reporting local file.
 This applies if the consolidated group revenue is more than € 750 million.
 The ultimate parent company submits the country-by-country report in the country where it is established.
 The master file contains a summary of the transfer pricing policy of the group.
 The local file sets out the intracompany transactions of the local enterprise(s).
 Companies established in the Netherlands that form part of a multinational group with a consolidated turnover of at least € 50 million in the previous year must draw up an OECD-based master and local file for transfer pricing and branch profit documentation purposes.
 These files must be present in the records at the latest on the last day for submitting the return (after any extension granted) for the relevant year.